 Ms Errock, currently Company Secretary for the Group and its subsidiary companies, has extensive experience in compliance, regulation, and corporate governance.
-She is an associate of the Chartered Institute for Securities and Investment and is President of the Isle of Man chapter.
+She is an associate of the Chartered Institute for Securities and Investment.
 Ms Errock is also the Company Secretary for a number of other companies controlled by Burnbrae Group Limited, an entity wholly owned by Webis' principal shareholder, Jim Mellon.